CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 One of the features that makes Orquestra a really flexible tool are Interfaces.
 The main idea behind it is to be able to switch between different methods at the level of the workflow, without need to modify any code.
 You can read about it in more details in the [Interfaces section](../../other-resources/interfaces), here we'll focus on the example of Optimizer Interface.

-As you can see in the workflow, `optimize-variational-circuit` task has a field called `optimizer-specs`.
-It is a dictionary which specifies what type of optimizer do we want to use.
+As you can see in the workflow, the `optimize-variational-circuit` task has a field called `optimizer-specs`.
+It is a dictionary which specifies what type of optimizer we want to use.
 It has two required keys:

 - `module_name`: specifies from what python module do we want to import the optimizer
 - `function_name`: specifies which function do we want to use to create it

-So in the workflow above you can see that we create our optimizer based on `GridSearchOptimizer` class which is imported from `zquantum.optimizers.grid_search`.
+So in the workflow above you can see that we create our optimizer based on the `GridSearchOptimizer` class which is imported from `zquantum.optimizers.grid_search`.
 For this particular optimizer we also need to provide an input artifact `parameter-grid`.

 Why is using Optimizer Interface convenient?
 Because all the classes conforming to this interface have `minimize` function, which takes an array as input and returns `OptimizeResults` object.
 Therefore by just changing `optimizer-specs` field in your workflow you can try out many different optimizers.